WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a large quadrupedal herbivorous dinosaur living at the end of the Cretaceous period, having a massive head with two large horns, a smaller horn on the beaked snout, and a bony frill above the neck.

+- trio

+  1. noun: a set or group of three people or things.

+     _"the hotel was run by a trio of brothers"_

 - trivial

   1. adjective: of little value or importance.

      _"huge fines were imposed for trivial offenses"_

+- troupe

+  1. noun: a group of dancers, actors, or other entertainers who tour to different venues.

+     _"a dance troupe"_

 - trunk